 THINKING ABOUT SPEAKING WITH A THERAPIST

 Nagging questions about getting into therapy can stand in the way of choosing to schedule an initial appointment with a counselor.
-When information that could assuage fear or foster hopefulness in relation to taking this step is unavailable, a person is vulnerable to becoming frozen by indecision.
-Prospective participants can find it tough to figure out whether seeking help is necessary, or, upon imagining what it might be like to take the plunge, whether the experience will prove beneficial.
+When information that could assuage fear or foster hopefulness in relation to taking this step is unavailable, a person is vulnerable to becoming mired in indecision.
+Prospective participants can find it tough to figure out whether seeking help is necessary or, upon imagining what it might be like to take the plunge, whether the experience will prove beneficial.
 Someone may recognize trouble is brewing but not be sure the danger is serious enough to warrant bringing a mental health professional into the picture.
 Contributing to uncertainty about the severity of an emotional problem is the barely perceptible manner in which the condition may devolve.
 While forceful psychological blows leave no doubt about their gravity, for a subset of people the slide downhill proceeds less dramatically.
 Issues with the potential to become truly threatening might not arouse at first much worry.
 And they could worsen only gradually, so that increases in their intensity can be absorbed without inducing a sense of alarm.
 By the time the subliminal problem grows sufficiently blatant that its realness is inescapable, resolving it may be beyond the grasp of the person caught in its clutches.
 In contrast to occasions when deterioration is occurring that one does not detect, there are situations where qualities or sides of oneself emerge that one does not want to face.
 Reduced awareness might even be in specific cases a desirable limitation, as when someone, upon catching sight of a personal flaw or an unbecoming pattern, veers from focusing on the unpalatable truth.
 Rather than leaving the problem behind by tackling it effectively, one has the troublesome matter disappear by not thinking about it at all.
 Selective blindness is achieved by wrenching one’s attention elsewhere; at other times, disconcerting thoughts exit consciousness without needing assistance.
 Part of what could spur a person to seek distance from the disturbing idea that something consequential is wrong is the scary realization, and the feeling of helplessness accompanying it, that a conception of the measures it would take to effect durable change is lacking.
-Ending up steeped in denial, however reflexive this reaction may be, isn’t conducive to enlisting the support of a specialist to deal with faulty perspectives, character defects or gaps in competence.
+Ending up steeped in denial, however unpreventable this reaction may be, isn’t conducive to enlisting the support of a specialist to deal with faulty perspectives, character defects or gaps in competence.

 Also complicating the inner debate regarding the necessity of seeking guidance is the presence of breaks in the continuity of one’s decline.
 The trajectory of the journey toward deeper hazard may not be utterly linear.
 A descent can be slowed by blips upward in the territory in which the difficulty resides.
 Adaptive conduct, coming after past ineffectiveness at controlling unhelpful thinking or behavior, may instill confidence by confirming that it remains possible to gain ground.
 Putting together a string of advances can create an experience of rising momentum, with each success fueled in part by the power derived from the gains preceding it.
-Strides forward that are the product of determination inspire the belief that one is capable of more than seemed likely before, with the enhanced sense of strength paving the way to further improvement.
+Strides forward that are the product of determination inspire the belief that one is capable of more than seemed likely before, with the enhanced sense of potential paving the way to further improvement.
 Earned optimism can support the attempt to boldly engage in fortifying action when, due to the heft of the undertaking or its complexity, making headway is not assured.
 For some people, a pair of misreadings, in which the persistence of new accomplishments is too readily assumed and the arduous work lying ahead is underestimated, can set the stage for an unforeseen reversal.
-Taking useful steps toward mastering a problem that has reigned supreme might leave a person feeling overly heady, which, when coupled with an unrecognized dearth of understanding of how to fight a lengthy battle with a condition that won’t go quietly, may cause the presumption to surface that entering therapy, an option periodically considered but not as yet acted upon, may indeed be unnecessary after all.
+Taking useful steps toward mastering a problem that has reigned supreme might leave a person feeling overly heady, which, when coupled with an unrecognized dearth of understanding of how to fight a lengthy battle with a condition that won’t go quietly, could cause the presumption to surface that entering therapy, an option periodically considered but not as yet acted upon, may indeed be unnecessary after all.
 Should the know-how within reach to meet the challenge at hand no longer suffice, the recent upturn, hard-won though still fragile, will shift downward, sometimes, as when the Sisyphean nature of the climb back is too demoralizing, sharply and steeply.
 In a chain reaction that pulls a promising sequence in the opposite direction from which it was heading, collapsing behavior and defeatist thought recurrently potentiate each other.
 When the savvy and stamina aren’t present to underpin the longer game that must often be played, progress stalls, dropping one toward the level of functioning that formerly existed, and perhaps to previously unexperienced depths, as the confidence destroyed by the contraction of heartening action impedes mounting an effort to reclaim the lost ground.
 As this unmerry process runs its course, faith in oneself is eroded and the earlier resilience comes to the halt.

 It can be important to acknowledge that unhelpful patterns are too firmly in place, or that the resources are missing to grapple with pressing circumstances, or that life is moving harmfully off course.
 The time may have come to let go of the belief that whatever is bringing grief can be managed single-handedly.
 Having to entertain such thoughts may be unnerving because they threaten the image of oneself it would be pleasing to maintain.
 And given everything that is already challenging, a person might not want to adopt a perspective that adds to the weight of the existing load.
 Keeping unwelcome realities at bay could provide temporary comfort, though it would prevent acting in response to them with the aim of introducing change.
 Repeatedly opting for the short-term dividend can exact a toll over time.
 A psychological condition may deteriorate when we put off learning to handle external demands or insufficiency within.
 Attending to issues that have been neglected too long will necessitate a tougher climb upward, which would need to begin from a weaker position, thereby reducing the pace of progress, and possibly lowering the chances of a fuller success.
 A willingness to accept personal limits, and to back away from a stance of utter self-reliance, opens the door to making a decision that would constitute, even before the initial therapy session occurs, a pivotal step in taking charge of one’s life.